isaacnmm/pestpolicy-hugo2XX/content/posts/relieve-back-pain-fast/index.md

 Some of the aerobic exercises you can take include swimming, biking since they can increase your heart rate.

-Further, walking using [ergonomic shoes](https://pestpolicy.com/best-walking-shoes-for-lower-back-pain/) also is good as it reduces the possibility of hurting your spine. **a.
+Further, walking using [ergonomic shoes](https://pestpolicy.com/best-walking-shoes-for-lower-back-pain/)also is good as it reduces the possibility of hurting your spine. **a.
 Elliptical trainer**.

 Much like a standard bicycle, the elliptical trainer will cut the stress on the spine as you move the legs through the oval action continuously. **b.
 Stationary bike**.